soumyadip1995/BabyGPT/README.md

 She good whene core pruting yo
 ```

-Seems like the model converges a bit, towards the end.
+Seems like the model converges a bit early, towards the end.
 Maybe that will need more modification.
 Spitting some Eminem yo..:smile:

 ### Data